lalexro/rsschool-cv/cv.md

 ## About Me

-I am 30 years old and I work as a software engineer in a government agency.
+I work as a software engineer in a government agency.
 It's time to take the next step in that direction.
 I am self-motivated, reliable, responsible and hard working person.

 *****